 A person may hunt by falconry in South Dakota if they have been issued a falconry permit by their state of residence and have obtained the appropriate South Dakota hunting licenses.
 Nonmigratory game birds and game animals may be hunted Sept.
 1-March 31.
-Migratory game birds may be hunted only in accordance with state and federal migratory game bird season regulations for 107 days beginning no earlier than Sept.
-1 and ending by Jan.
-15. The daily bag limit is three and the possession limit is six of game species in the aggregate.
+Migratory game birds may be hunted only in accordance with state and federal migratory game bird season regulations for 107 days beginning no earlier then Sept.
+1. The daily bag limit is three and the possession limit is six of game species in the aggregate.

 A person may not hunt by falconry and be in possession of a firearm or be accompanied by a person carrying a firearm, except if the person is carrying a pistol and possesses a valid concealed pistol permit.
 Protected nongame birds and animals taken incidentally by a raptor may not be retained or possessed.

 No person may take or attempt to take any raptor without first acquiring a raptor collecting permit issued by the department.
 Permittees must be in immediate possession of the raptor collecting permit while taking or attempting to take raptors.
 Nonresident applicants must provide copies of federal and state of residence falconry permits prior to being issued a raptor collecting permit.
 The fee for a non-resident raptor collecting permit is $200.00.
 No permitted person may take, receive, or otherwise acquire, barter, transfer, or otherwise dispose of any raptor unless the permitted person submits a copy of the migratory bird acquisition/disposition report to the department within five calendar days after the transaction.
 Raptors taken from the wild may not be purchased or sold.

 Raptors may only be captured with traps or nets which are humane in their operation and use.
 Traps of such construction as Swedish goshawk traps must be attended regularly at least at 12-hour intervals; all other trapping devices must be constantly attended while in use.